cryptoeconomicslab/plasma-predicates/research/SwapPredicate.md

 #### Edge case 2
 Again, suppose Alice is an honest user here, and the operator and her counterparty Bob  are malliciously colluding.
 Suppose the operator includes both Alice and Bob's coins' statUpdate to the conditional state A|B in block 1.
-Both Alice and Bob send confirmation signatures to each other,but the operator withholds Bob's confirmation signature in block 2.
+Both Alice and Bob send confirmation signatures to each other, but the operator withholds Bob's confirmation signature in block 2.
 Therefore, only Bob can deprecate Alice's conditinal state exit with her confirmation signature.

 In this case, Alice can get her a coin from Bob with the following protocol;

 Applying rule 4, exited Bob's conditional state will be put on a trial with additional dispute period on Layer 1.
 Alice's coin's conditional state will be automatically deprecated with the inclusion proof of A|B in block 1 and Bob's confirmation signature in block 2.